aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You will marry a professional athlete - if competitive eating can be considered a sport.
+> 🥠 May you someday be carbon neutral.

-Last update: Mon Jul 15 05:07:43 2024
+Last update: Tue Jul 16 05:07:29 2024

 ### Let's play! 🎮